vincenzoarico/FFmpeg-HTTP-Streamer/README.md

 - **psutil Python library**: Required for detecting the private IP address.
 - A **video player** like VLC to open the stream URL.

-**Note**: This script is primarily tested on MacOS but is designed to be cross-platform.
+**Note**: This script is primarily tested on macOS but is designed to be cross-platform.
 On Windows, some features may behave differently due to OS limitations.

 ### FFmpeg Installation

 **FFmpeg must be installed and available in your system PATH.**

 #### Linux (Ubuntu/Debian)

 ```bash
 sudo apt update
 sudo apt install ffmpeg
 ```

 #### macOS

 ```bash
 # Using Homebrew
 brew install ffmpeg
 ```

 #### Windows

 1. Download FFmpeg from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)
 2. Extract the archive to a folder (e.g., `C:\ffmpeg`)
 3. Add the `bin` folder to your system PATH: